la-team/light-admin/README.md

 [Light Admin](http://lightadmin.org) is an elegant solution for building administration style interfaces for Java web applications.

-The primary goal of the project is to speed up application development by bringing pluggable easy-to-use data management back-end for JPA based applications.
+The primary goal of the project is to speed up application development by bringing pluggable fully operational data management back-end for JPA based applications and to relieve your codebase for more important stuff.

 LightAdmin makes it possible to focus on the stuff that matters instead of spending time on auxiliary functionality.
-And the most important thing is that LightAdmin is complete end-to-end solution which is distributed as a maven artifact and can be used in all of your projects in order to relieve your codebase for more important stuff.

 ## Features ##

 This module deals with enhanced support for JPA based data access layers

-* <b>DSL configurations</b>: Allows developers to easily configure their administration domain.
+* <b>DSL configurations</b>: Allows developers to easily configure their administration user interface.
 * <b>Displaying persistent entities</b>: Customizable Listing & Quick Views with paging & sorting capabilities.
 * <b>CRUD operations</b>: Full support for entities manipulation together with their associations.
 * <b>Automatic Validation</b>: JSR-303 annotation-based validation rules support.